How to Grow, Care and Propagate Desert Cactus

 Light Requirements

-Desert Cactus grows best in bright light to full sunlight with at least 2-3 hours of sunshine per day.
+Desert Cactus grows best in bright light to full sunlight with at least 2-3 hours of morning or late afternoon sunshine per day.

 Rotate the pot a quarter turn every few days to ensure that the plant receives light from all sides for even growth.